open-horizon/anax/anax-in-container/README.md

 ## Using the Horizon agent Container on **Linux**

-The Horizon agent container can be used on a linux host in a very similar to the instructions above, with these differences:
+The Horizon agent container can be used on a linux host in a very similar way to the instructions above, with these differences:
 - Install the Horizon CLI using the horizon-cli debian package
 - On your linux host run `export HORIZON_URL=http://localhost:8081` to direct the `hzn` command to the container

 ## Using a Second Horizon agent Container on the Same Machine

-For now, to do this you must start the container manually, the horizon-container start script doesn't yet handle multiple instances.
+For now, to start a second container you must start it manually, the horizon-container start script doesn't yet handle multiple instances.

 ```